mongodb/specifications/source/unified-test-format/unified-test-format.md

 other specs *and* collating spec changes developed in parallel or during the same release cycle.

 ## Changelog

+- 2024-04-15: Note that when `directConnection` is set to true test runners should only provide a single seed.

 - 2024-03-25: **Schema version 1.20.**\
   Add `previousDescription` and `newDescription` assertions to